norman/squirm/README.md

     id = create.call(email: "johndoe@example.com", name: "John Doe")

-In and of itself, Squirm offers very little, but is meant to be a basic building block for other libraries, such as [Squirm Model](https://github.com/bvision/squirm_model), which supplies an Active Model compatible ORM based on stored procedures.
+In and of itself, Squirm offers very little, but is meant to be a basic building block for other libraries, such as [Squirm Rails](https://github.com/bvision/squirm_rails), which adds stored procedure support to Active Record, or [Squirm Model](https://github.com/bvision/squirm_model), which supplies an Active Model compatible ORM based on stored procedures.